rickstaa/stable-gym/CONTRIBUTING.md

 2. Add tests if you've added code that should be tested.
 3. If you've changed APIs, update the documentation.
 4. If you changed the documentation, please ensure it builds (see [Documentation guidelines](#documentation-guidelines)).
 5. Ensure the test suite passes (i.e. `npm run test`).
-If snapshots fail, please check if this is intended and update the snapshots if necessary using the `npm run test:update:snapshot` command.
+If snapshots fail, please check if this is intended and update the snapshots if necessary using the `npm run test:update:snapshots` command.
 6. Make sure your code lints.
 7. Commit your changes.
 8. Create a pull request to pull the changes of your development branch onto the `main` branch.